Natural Remedies For Claustrophobia – Overcome Your Fear

 Using alcohol, caffeine, or drugs to cope with anxiety can be very dangerous.
 These can increase feelings of anxiety & make it harder to manage claustrophobic situations.
 It is important to seek help from a medical or mental health professional if these substances are used to cope.

 Eating healthy is important for overall well-being & can help to reduce feelings of stress & anxiety.
 Eating foods like fruits, vegetables, whole grains, & lean proteins can help to increase energy levels & reduce symptoms of claustrophobia.
-Foods that include Omega-3 fatty acids, magnesium, vitamin B, & probiotics have been found to be beneficial in reducing anxiety.
+Foods that include Omega-3 fatty acids, magnesium, vitamin B, & probiotics are beneficial in reducing anxiety.

 CBD Oil